joshschmelzle/monitornetsh/README.md

 # requirements

-a win32 machine with Python v3.0+ installed.
+a microsoft windows machine with Python v3.0+ installed.

 tested with Python 3.6.4 and Windows 10 Enterprise (10.0.16299 N/A Build 16299).